What is the Acid Test Ratio?

-- Since inventory is excluded from current assets; bank overdraft and cash credit are removed from current liabilities as they are usually secured by inventory thereby making the ratio more meaningful in arriving at the liquidity position of the company.
+- Since inventory is excluded from current assets, bank overdraft and cash credit are removed from current liabilities as they are usually secured by inventory, thereby making the ratio more meaningful in arriving at the company’s liquidity position.

-- Valuation of inventory can be tricky and it may not always be at marketable value.
-Thus, the acid test ratio is not handicapped as there is no need for valuation of the inventory.
+- Inventory valuation can be tricky, and it may not always be at marketable value.
+Thus, the acid test ratio is not handicapped as there is no need for the valuation of the inventory.

-- In a dying industry, which usually may have a very high level of inventory; this ratio will provide more reliable repayment ability of the company as against the current ratio which includes inventory.
+- In a dying industry, which usually may have a very high inventory level, this ratio will provide a more reliable repayment ability of the company against the current ratio, which includes inventory.

 - Due to the large inventory base, a company’s short-term financial strength may be overstated if the current ratio is used.
-By using acid test ratio this situation can be handled and will limit companies getting an additional loan; the servicing of which may not be as easy as stated by the current ratio.
+By using the acid test ratio, this situation can be handled.
+It will limit companies from getting an additional loan, the servicing of which may not be as easy as stated by the current ratio.

-- Using this ratio on a standalone basis may not be sufficient to analyze the liquidity position of the company.
-A comparative analysis with the peers and industry standard may be required for effective analysis.
+- Using this ratio on a standalone basis may not be sufficient to analyze the company’s liquidity position.
+A comparative analysis with the peers and industry standards may be required for effective analysis.

-- This ratio removes inventory from the calculation, which may not be appropriate for businesses where inventory can be valued at a marketable price easily.
-It should rather be included than excluded to arrive at the liquidity position of the company.
+- This ratio removes inventory from the calculation, which may not be appropriate for businesses where inventory can easily be valued at a marketable price.
+It should instead be included than excluded to arrive at the company’s liquidity position.

-- This ratio may not be a good indicator for all business models for showing short term solvency because if companies with usually higher inventory, like supermarkets exclude inventory to arrive at liquidity position, it may not be essentially correct to do so.
+- This ratio may not be a good indicator for all business models for showing short-term solvency because if companies with usually higher inventory, like supermarkets, exclude inventory to arrive at a liquidity position, it may not be essentially correct to do so.

-- The ratio considers accounts receivables as liquid and can be easily converted to cash which may not always be the case.
+- The ratio considers accounts receivables as a liquid.
+And can be easily converted to cash which may not always be the case.